 Clicking on the chain link will open up the Insert/Edit Link window.
 See below:

 Figure 2.
 The Insert/Edit Link Window

 This is where you will put the URL address of the page you want to link to.
 A Uniform Reference Locator is a specific character string that references an Internet resource.
 It can sometimes be difficult and time-consuming to figure out where you want your link to lead on your site.
 To make this easier, use the "Link List" drop-down menu.
 This is a list of every page on your Small Farm Central site; simply click on the page you want to link to and the URL will be automatically populated.

 If you would like to create a link to another page on a website, you need to know the URL of the specific page.
 You can find this by going to the website and looking in the address bar of your browser.
 For example:

 Figure 3.
 URL in a Browser's Address Bar

-Then simply copy & paste or type it into the "Link URL" box.
-Make sure the the URL begins with " http:// " or the link will not work.
+Then simply copy and paste or type it into the "Link URL" box.
+Make sure the the URL begins with " http:// " or " https:// " or the link will not work.

 Complete the process of creating a hyperlink by clicking the

-Insert button in the lower-left corner.
-Your text
+OK button in the lower-left corner.
+Your text should

-should turn blue to indicate that it is an active link.
-See the
+turn purple to indicate that it is an active link.
+See the purple